fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 ## Conclusion

-We looked into some features of Gradle build system.
+We tried to understand build system in general and Gradle in particular, and looked into features of Gradle build system that are often confusing - cache and plugins system.

+Hope you found this article useful.
+If you have anything to add or want to discuss some point regarding this article, feel free to open an issue on Github or reach me out in Twitter.
+Cheers!